TEF

 Map the inconsistency as a governance concern

-Where the characterisation recorded in the adjudication order cannot be reconciled with the company's own public functional disclosures, that gap is the governance concern.
+Where the characterisation recorded in the adjudication order cannot be reconciled with the corporate body's own public functional disclosures, that gap is the governance concern.
 TEF frames it precisely: not as a legal allegation, but as a governance question — were the facts accurate and consistent with the group's own public disclosures?

 05